Skip to main content

 3. Add food-safety signals recruiters scan for

-Add 2-3 food-safety signals chefs scan for: FIFO, labeling, allergen separation, temperature checks.
-Mention them once, then show how you apply them under pressure.
+Include two or three food safety signals chefs look for: FIFO, labeling, allergen separation, temperature checks.
+Briefly mention them, then show how you apply these standards under pressure.

 See an example